Every homeschooling parent hits the skids now and then — and that’s when the questions pour forth:

 That’s right!
 You may not know that you’re already doing things to raise a writer.
 You may have the most resistant or reluctant writer at your kitchen table each morning, but throughout the day and week, that same child is learning from you as you live out these four important actions:

-1. You equip your child with writing supplies.
+1. You equip your kids with writing tools.

 What homeschooler’s house isn’t happily overrun with writing supplies?
 Most likely, your drawers spill over with markers, pencils, and crayons.
 These tools—along with paper, spiral notebooks, blackboards, and dry-erase boards—equip and encourage your children to express themselves in writing.